tinyproot/winlator/README.md

 </p>

 # Winlator Tiny
 TinyPRoot is a modified and smaller version of PRoot.
-The aims are to keep it ARM64-only and translate paths faster on Winlator.
+The aims are to keep it ARM64-only and translate paths faster on Winlator (Tiny version).
 The original PRoot repository lives at https://github.com/proot-me/proot.

 # Installation